Michael Dube

 Office: UNHL JD Instruction, 2 White Street (UNHL), Concord, NH 03301

-Michael Dube, an honors graduate of Rutgers College (1999) and Rutgers Law School (2002), is the inaugural Visiting Assistant Professor at UNH Franklin Pierce.
+Michael Dube, an honors graduate of Rutgers College (1999) and Rutgers Law School (2002), is a Visiting Assistant Professor at UNH Franklin Pierce.
 He is a versatile and savvy litigator admitted to practice in Massachusetts, Pennsylvania, and New Jersey.
-Before entering the legal academy, he spent nearly two decades practicing in diverse arenas such as complex commercial litigation, clinical trials litigation (where he helped to pioneer a lack-of-informed-consent cause of action against sponsors of drug trials), sports law, first-party insurance coverage and insurance bad faith litigation, appellate advocacy, personal injury and medical malpractice, products liability, and antitrust.
+Before entering the legal academy, he spent nearly two decades practicing in diverse arenas such as complex commercial litigation, clinical trials litigation (where he helped to pioneer a lack-of-informed-consent cause of action against sponsors of drug trials), sports law (where he litigated on behalf of and occasionally against top amateur and professional athletes), first-party insurance coverage and insurance bad faith litigation, appellate advocacy, personal injury and medical malpractice, products liability, and antitrust.
+During his time in practice, he “second chaired” numerous multi-million dollar verdicts at trial or in arbitration in favor of his firms' clients, and earned the reputation of rising to the moment.

-As a Visiting Assistant Professor, Michael teaches Civil Procedure, Drug Law, and Amateur Sports Law.
-His in-progress scholarship includes an article using LIV Golf v.
-PGA Tour as a means of instantiating abstract procedural concepts, and an article calling for a reversal of the ill-advised trend in favor of enforcing parental releases in youth and high school sports.
-Students selected Michael as the winner of the school’s teaching award for the 2022-2023 academic year (in a tie), and he was one of approximately ten winners of a 2023 UNH Excellence in Teaching Award, a university-wide honor.
 A songwriter member of the American Society of Composers, Authors, and Publishers (ASCAP) since 2000, he has written approximately 300 songs and numerous musicals, including a musical on fraudulent conveyances.
 At the height of the pandemic, he relished the dual roles of stay-at-home dad and stay-at-home songwriter, composing lyrics and music for a musical theater piece about the pandemic, and producing an "Original Broadband Cast” recording.

 Courses Taught